 If you have severe depression, it is absolutely necessary to seek therapy to help manage its symptoms.
 Make sure to reach out to a qualified psychologist or psychiatrist for help—they can tell you the steps you need to take depending on your specific symptoms.

-However, if antidepressants are a part of your treatment, make sure to communicate to your doctor that you have sleep apnea: not all anti-depressants are suitable for sleep apnea patients—some of them could be harmful.
-Informing your doctor about your medical history can help them recommend the safest and most effective medication.
+However, if antidepressants are a part of your treatment, make sure to communicate to your doctor that you have sleep apnea: not all anti-depressants are suitable for sleep apnea patients, some of them could be harmful.

 CPAP Treatment for Sleep Apnea

 The most common and effective treatment for obstructive sleep apnea is the use of a continuous positive airway pressure or CPAP machine.
-These devices deliver a constant stream of pressurized air into your mouth or nostrils via a mask, keeping your airways open for a restful and uninterrupted sleep.
+These devices deliver a constant stream of pressurized air into your mouth or nostrils via a mask, keeping your airways open for a more stable night of breathing.

 Before recommending CPAP therapy, your doctor will prescribe a sleep study to monitor and evaluate your breathing function while you are asleep.
 Based on these reports, they may prescribe a CPAP device to help ease your symptoms, and track your progress in follow-up visits.
-While sleep therapy may seem difficult initially, it has been found to be effective when continued for the long term.
+Reviews suggest CPAP may improve depressive symptoms for some patients, particularly when sleep quality and daytime sleepiness improve.

 Benefits of Sleeplay CPAP Machine